-If input IN3 = TCP, the phase and negative-sequence overcurrent elements selected in the ETC(1) setting (51P and 50Q and consequently 51T and 50QT in this example) are enabled for operation when input IN3 is energized.
-If input IN3 = !TCP, the phase and negative-sequence overcurrent elements selected in the ETC(1) setting are enabled for operation when input IN3 is de-energized.
+If input IN3 = TCP, the phase overcurrent elements selected in the ETC(1) setting (51P and consequently 51T in this example) are enabled for operation when input IN3 is energized.
+If input IN3 = !TCP, the phase overcurrent elements selected in the ETC(1) setting are enabled for operation when input IN3 is de-energized.

-If neither TCP or !TCP is assigned to an input, the phase and negative-sequence overcurrent elements selected in the ETC(1) setting are not externally torque controlled.
-The selected phase and negative-sequence overcurrent elements are always enabled with respect to external torque control.
+If neither TCP or !TCP is assigned to an input, the phase overcurrent elements selected in the ETC(1) setting are not externally torque controlled.
+The selected phase overcurrent elements are always enabled with respect to external torque control.